course-details-portlet

 Skills

-• Apply knowledge to systematically carry out a pipe project including design, calculation, manufacturing, installation, testing and handover.
+• Apply their knowledge in the systematic execution of a piping project, including design, calculation, manufacturing, installation, testing, and delivery.

-• The candidate must be able to find and use relevant standards in the design process.
+• Apply relevant standards in the design process.

-• The candidate must be able to do simple 3D modeling of a pipe system and use a relevant computer program for voltage evaluation of a simple 3D model.
+• Perform basic 3D modeling of piping systems and use relevant software for stress evaluation of a simple 3D model.

-• The candidate knows how to impart knowledge, orally and in writing, in English, and contributes to make visible the importance of technology and its consequences.
+• Know how to communicate knowledge, both orally and in writing, thereby highlighting the importance of technology and its consequences.

-• The candidate contributes to development and best practice by participating in professional discussions in the field, and by sharing knowledge and experience with colleagues and others.
+• Contribute to development and best practices by participating in professional discussions in the field and sharing knowledge and experience with colleagues and others.

-• The candidate is ready to work as a junior engineer under the supervision of senior engineers
+• Be ready to work on piping projects as a junior engineer under the supervision of senior engineers.

 Learning methods and activities

-• In addition to physical teaching, lectures are streamed and recordings placed on the NTNU's digital learning platform.
+In addition to physical teaching, lectures will be streamed and recordings will be made available on NTNU’s digital learning platform.

 • Digital exercises

-• A membership in a semester assignment group (individual registration)
+• Registered in a semester assignment group (individual registration)

-• A collaboration agreement for semester assignment group (group submission)
+• Submitted collaboration agreement for the semester assignment group (group submission)

-• An A3 presentation of semester assignment (group submission)
+• Submitted A3 presentation of the semester assignment (group submission)

 Compulsory assignments